 In Production, each node in the three-node cluster has a

 /tmp directory that is not shared with the other nodes.

-Logs for the integration, staging, and production environments are located under the
+Logs for all environments are located under the

 /var/log directory.
 You can access that directory by opening an SSH tunnel to the environment using the